benelan/need-info-action/README.md

           days-before-stale: -1
           days-before-close: 7
           remove-stale-when-updated: false
-          stale-issue-label: "need more info"
+          stale-issue-label: 'need more info'
-          stale-pr-label: "need more info"
+          stale-pr-label: 'need more info'
-          close-issue-message: "This issue has been automatically closed due to missing information.
-We will reopen the issue if the information is provided."
+          close-issue-message: 'This issue has been automatically closed due to missing information.
+We will reopen the issue if the information is provided.'
 ```